Natural Stone or Tile Floors

 Should you choose stone or tile flooring?

-Whether you are leaning more toward the luxury of stone or the affordability of tile, both are durable, water-resistant and require only nominal care.
-If you need more guidance, or pricing, reach out to the helpful folks at [Retailer ‘company name’].
-We will be happy to set up time to talk about your design needs, budget and more.
+Whether you are leaning more toward the luxury of stone or the affordability of tile, both are durable, water-resistant, and require only nominal care.
+If you need more guidance or help with pricing, reach out to the helpful folks at Hamernick’s.
+We will be happy to set up a time to talk about your design needs, budget, and more.